gferreira/fb-variable-spacing/docs/install.md

 Installing manually
 -------------------

-The Variable Spacing extension can also be installed manually if you download the extension package.
+The VariableSpacing extension can also be installed manually if you download the extension package.

 Simply double-click the file `VariableSpacing.roboFontExt` to have it installed in RoboFont.